I almost always teach legs out when supporting parents wrapping their baby in a stretchy wrap.

 How can you tell if your baby is ready to sit with one leg either side of the cross?
 Firstly look at your baby when not in the sling – i.e when you hold them, when in the bassinet or cot… do they hold their legs all squished up together with knees together or are they starting to open their legs out (knees apart)?
 If starting to open out then they should be able to sit comfortably in the cross.
 The material is soft so you simply spread the wrap just enough to fit your child and where they most comfortably hold their legs.

 If they are still really squished up it might not feel right putting them in the wrap with legs out on either side.
 But there are other options!
 The same wrap can be used to carry baby in a different position that allows legs to be together but feet still out of the wrap.
-Examples include Pre-tied Front Double Hammock, Kangaroo Carry or Seated Sideways (videos coming soon!).
+Examples include Pre-tied Front Double Hammock, Kangaroo Carry or Seated Sideways (video tutorials of each of these can be found here).